-Child psychologists can also identify abnormal behaviours early, help detect the root of common behavioural issues such as learning issues, hyperactivity, or anxiety, and help children work through early childhood trauma.
-They can also help to prevent, evaluate, and diagnose developmental delays or abnormalities such as autism.
+Child psychologists can also identify abnormal behaviors early, help detect the root of common behavioral issues such as learning issues, hyperactivity, or anxiety, and help children work through early childhood trauma.
+They can also help to prevent, evaluate, and diagnose mental health and learning problems, developmental delays or conditions such as autism.

 Child psychology studies the interaction of a few main areas of development:

 Physical development in children is typically a predictable sequence of events.
 Your child holds their head up, rolls over, crawls, walks, and runs, in that order.
 Your Child Psychologist can aid your paediatrician in observing your child’s physical development, and if there are any abnormalities that could indicate developmental irregularities.
 Child Psychologists will observe your child’s progression toward the milestones of development to ensure that your child is physically developing normally.
 Major delays in physical development may reveal other underlying developmental issues that can then be addressed early on.

 The medical understanding of childhood cognitive development has greatly changed over the recent years.
 We now know that even newborn babies are aware of their environment and are interested in it, even before they have the language to express that.

 Cognitive development refers to the intellectual learning and thought processes of a child.
 It includes the observation and understanding of the world around them, language learning, memory, decision-making, problem-solving, how the child uses their imagination, and how the child uses basic reasoning.
 All of these factors are influenced by a child’s genetics and environment.